wesen/copper/src/details/ld.md

 As we saw in the previous section, our program must comply with a specific memory layout for the microcontroller to work properly (otherwise it won't boot!).

 The linker is what ultimately determines the memory layout of our program.
-To some extend, we can control the linker, and therefore the memory layout of our program, using a file called linker script.
+To some extent, we can control the linker, and therefore the memory layout of our program, using a file called linker script.